 Former human resources pro Kathleen Cotter started selling cheese at the Nashville Farmers’ Market in 2010 and remembers a customer who was surprised to learn that there was a local dairy scene.
-“Happily, I don’t hear that anymore,” says Cotter, founder of the 5-year-old Southern Artisan Cheese Festival.
+“Happily, I don’t hear that anymore,” says Cotter.

 With market experience and courses at Murray’s Cheese Boot Camp and various conferences under her belt, Cotter opened The Bloomy Rind, a store-within-a-store at Nashville’s Porter Road Butcher East, in 2011.
 Today she stocks her counter with up to 50 wheels and wedges, mostly American-made with an ever-growing Southern contingent.
-We asked Cotter to select five cheeses fit for an outdoor music festival—Bonnaroo descends on Manchester, Tenn., June 9 to 12, after all—and her crowd-pleasing picks are versatile and ready to travel.
+We asked Cotter to select five cheeses fit for an outdoor music festival—Bonnaroo descends on Manchester, Tenn. every June, after all—and her crowd-pleasing picks are versatile and ready to travel.
 While Cotter has never been to the four-day free-for-all, she says the energy in Nashville that weekend is palpable, with “some of the finest people watching, ever!”
 So whether your bags are packed for Bonnaroo or you just plan to spend plenty of time al fresco this summer, grab these curds.

 - Origin: Walland, Tenn.